 A labyrinth is used to prevent the gas from leaking through the space between a rotating and a static device and thus reducing the efficiency.
 The leaking air is trapped in the successive stages of a labyrinth.
-It can be straight (Figure 73) or stepped (Figure 74).
+It can be straight (Figure 76) or stepped (Figure 77).
 A stepped labyrinth is used if the gas is compressed or expanded, leading to a decreasing and increasing diameter of the rotating device, respectively.
-In a stepped labyrinth the static device is usually covered by a honeycomb structure.
+In a stepped labyrinth the static device (hatched in Figures 76 and 77) is usually covered by a honeycomb structure.